mrborges23/BESS/README.md

 ```

 BESS immediately prints out a short description of the data file.
-Confirm that this information conforms to your data.
+Please, confirm that this information conforms to your data.
 To make sure BESS is running, you should get the message `BESS has started!`.
-When the analyses terminate, you should get the message `BESS has finished!`.
+When the analyses finish, you should get the message `BESS has finished!`.
 BESS periodically writes to the `output_file`.

 ## Output file

-The output file (.log file) includes information on the estimated parameters.
+The output file (```.log``` file) includes information on the estimated parameters.
+Each line is a sample from the posterior.
+Please make sure to exclude some of the initial samples from your estimates.
+These correspond to the burni phase, where the chain

 ```
-gen    lnL    muji    muij    N
-100    -3.988e+07    8.97193e-09    5.7387e-09    9089
+gen    lnL             muji           muij           N 100    -3.988e+07      8.97193e-09    5.7387e-09     9089
 200    -3.98104e+07    8.97649e-09    5.73683e-09    22303
 300    -3.97732e+07    8.97649e-09    5.73683e-09    40726
 ```

+An example:

 ## Compilation errors and how to solve them

-I hope not!
+So far, we have found none.
+But let us know if you are experiencing some issues and if so how did you solve them.

 ## Questions and bug reporting

 Please use **Issues** to report possible bugs, suggest enhancement features, or if you need help using BESS.
 If you have more theoretical or biological questions, you can directly contact Rui Borges (ruiborges23@gmail.com).

+We noticed that some runs get stucked during the MCMC (this is noticeable because the parameters do not change at all; your trace plots would look like this:

+These are related to numerical issues that tend to hapen with site frequency spectrum from two or three individuals.
+We were able to solve these by re-runing BESS.

 ## License